casbey/RecipeSharingWebsiteAD/Documentations/Requirement Specification.md

 * **Home Page**: Display popular and recently uploaded recipes.
 Users can search by recipe name or ingredients directly from this page.
 * **Recipe Detail Page**: Shows the recipe, including the list of ingredients, instructions, images, ratings, comments, and a "Favourite" button.
 * **User Profile Page**: Displays the user’s uploaded recipes, favourite recipes, and account details.
-* **Login and Signup Forms**: Simple and clean forms to allow users to register or log in with email and password.
 * **Recipe Upload Form**: A form where users can enter recipe details (name, ingredients, instructions, etc.). \
 Wireframes and Mockups:
 1. **Wireframes**: Preliminary wireframes will outline the layout and flow of each page.
-These will show the placement of elements like the search bar, recipe cards, comments section, and form inputs.
+These will show the placement of elements like the search bar, recipe cards, and form inputs.
 2. **Mockups**: Full-color mockups, adhering to a modern design style, will demonstrate how the final UI will appear, including typography, colors, and button styles. \
 <br/><br/>